-The integrity of scholarship is the cornerstone of the academic and social structure of the University.
+The integrity of scholarship is the cornerstone of the academic and social structure of the university.
 It is the expressed policy of the university that every aspect of undergraduate academic life, related in whatever fashion to the university, shall be conducted in an absolutely and uncompromisingly honest manner.
 Violations of academic honesty are grounds for a failing grade and may result in dismissal from the university.
-See the Student Handbook for more information.
+For more information, see the Student Handbook or BOR/CSCU Code of Conduct.

 STUDENT COURSE LOAD

 The college year is divided into two semesters, each approximately 16 weeks long.
 Most courses carry three units (or semester hours) of credit, and meet for either three 50-minute periods or two 75-minute periods per week.
 Some laboratory courses follow a different schedule and may carry more or less credit.
 Students are expected to spend a minimum of two hours weekly on out-of-class preparation for each credit hour they carry.

 Normally, a full-time student carries 15 credits each semester, but this total may vary from 12 to 18 credits.
 Students wishing to take more than 18 credits must request permission from their academic adviser and school dean before they register for classes.

 In accordance with Veterans Administration regulations governing the amount of a veteran's benefit, 12 or more credits constitute a full program, 9-11 credits a three-quarters program, 6-8 credits a one-half program, and 3-5 credits a one-quarter program.